MarkScherr/cv/cv.md

 **Sr. Data Analyst.**
 *Minneapolis, MN - 05/2017 – 12/2018*

-- Swept filesystem for all unstructured, disparate claims and programmatically transformed them into structured data.
+- Programmatically swept filesystem for all unstructured, disparate claims and transformed them into structured data.
 Designed and populated a 7+ million record star-schema database.
-- Analyzed this DIY database to discover insights such as leading diagnoses by prevalence and cost.
+- Analyzed DIY database to discover insights such as leading diagnoses by prevalence and cost.
 - Created and deployed custom-built productivity tools with a GUI frontends.

 ### Decyphed